codertushar/AI-Code-Review-Demo/README.md

 ## Overview

-This repository contains a demonstration of an AI-powered code review system aimed at enhancing the efficiency of the code review process using natural language understanding.
+This repository contains a demonstration of an AI-powered Pull Request review system aimed at enhancing the efficiency of the code review process using natural language understanding.

 ## Features